A continuous rise in the price level is called [#1660]

 Related Questions

 1. Which social science studies the production, distribution and consumption of wealth?2.
-The Assam Co-operative Apex Bank plays a crucial role in supporting which sector of the economy?3.
-Inflation implies4.
-What is the term for the process by which the universe became transparent to light, approximately 380,000 years after the Big Bang?5.
-LPG (Liberalization, Privatization, Globalization) Reforms of Indian Economy took place in the year?6.
-Who is the author of the book "An Essay on the nature and Significance of Economic Science"?7.
-Which economist is the author of the book "An Enquiry into the Nature and Cause of the Wealth of Nations"?8.
-SEBI stands for9.
-Who is known as the father of Economics?10.
-India is11.
-A continuous rise in the price level is called12.
-Seasonal Unemployment is generally seen in which section of Economy?
+Who is the author of the book "Principles of Economics"?3.
+The Assam Co-operative Apex Bank plays a crucial role in supporting which sector of the economy?4.
+What is the major crop cultivated in the Brahmaputra Valley of Assam?5.
+Why is the Indus Valley civilization considered Non-Aryan?6.
+Which economist is the author of the book "An Enquiry into the Nature and Cause of the Wealth of Nations"?7.
+Who is the author of the book "An Essay on the nature and Significance of Economic Science"?8.
+India is9.
+What is the primary source of income in Assam's economy?10.
+The first bank established in Assam is?11.
+Seasonal Unemployment is generally seen in which section of Economy?12.
+Who is known as the father of Economics?